mortarbug/AnalyticalToolkit/README.md

 # Graphical Sample Estimators

 Kernel Density Estimator.R
-Does KDE for a sample, then plots the estimated PDF, CDF, Quantile Functions
+-Does KDE for a sample, then plots the estimated PDF, CDF, Quantile Functions

 # Numerical Sample Estimators
 Maximum Likelihood Estimator.R
-Takes data and finds MLE parameters using MASS library
+-Takes data and finds MLE parameters using MASS library Bootstrap Estimation.R
+-Finds the bootstrap estimates and standard error for mean, median, standard deviation of a dataset

 # Survival Analysis

 Survival Analysis with Censored Data.R
-Performs a survival analysis for censored data
+-Performs a survival analysis for censored data

 # Goodness of Fit

 Goodness of Fit_Anderson Darling.R
-Contains the code for an AD GOF test
+-Contains the code for an AD GOF test

 Goodness of Fit_Anderson DarlingStatistics.pdf
-Contains the critical AD GOF tables for Normal, Weibull/EVD, Exponential AD
+-Contains the critical AD GOF tables for Normal, Weibull/EVD, Exponential AD

 Goodness of Fit_Chi Squared for Discrete Distributions
-Does a chi-squared test, and contains instructions on how to adjust for low counts
+-Does a chi-squared test, and contains instructions on how to adjust for low -counts

+BoxCox Script.R
+-DISCLAIMER: NOT MY OWN WORK.
+CREDIT TO PROFESSOR LONGNECKER
+-Calculates a confidence interval and MLE of the power to be used for Box-Cox Transformation